The digital panopticon

 Designed for behavioral control

-In the previous blog post, I wrote about the dystopian world presented in an episode of the Black Mirror series, where the design and experience of the environment are similarly reminiscent of the Panopticon.
+In the previous blog post, I wrote about the dystopian world presented in an episode of the Black Mirror series, where the environment's design and experience are similarly reminiscent of the Panopticon.
 Here is presented a reality where all walls are covered in screens.
 People watch entertainment all day, and the only thing they can do is cycle to earn a digital currency named “merits”.
-They were following a strict program, and were asked to open their eyes when the screen detected they were not watching it.
+They were following a strict program and were asked to open their eyes when the screen detected they were not watching it.

-Additionally, social media, gaming, and all platforms designed to leverage the brain's reward system exploit the weakness of our dopaminergic system, turning our attention into a commodity sold over the digital counter or used in their own interests.
-These digital cells use the raw data they collect, interpret it, and improve their captive mechanisms to control how people spend time while using them.
+Additionally, social media, gaming, and all platforms designed to leverage the brain’s reward system exploit the weakness of our dopaminergic system, turning our attention into a commodity sold over the digital counter or used in their own interests.
+These digital cells collect raw data, interpret it, and improve their captive mechanisms to control how people spend their time while using them.
 This mechanism goes beyond controlling user behavior.
-It controls how they perceive themselves, with some identifying themselves with their digital twin, built in a parallel reality constructed in those digital realms.
+It controls how they perceive themselves, with some identifying with their digital twin, built in a parallel reality within those digital realms.

 Behaving as it should

-With all the technology around us, the power of the concept goes beyond its initial purpose of controlling each individual's behaviour and now impacts the entire society.
+With all the technology around us, the power of the concept goes beyond its initial purpose of controlling each individual’s behavior and now impacts the entire society.
 Algorithms and generative AI tools reveal the types of content people engage with, with fake news and highly emotional content being the most common.
 This kind of content triggers strong emotions in its viewers and neutralizes their critical thinking.
-Pushing the same type of content towards billions of people, those platforms become the watchtowers of modern society.
+By pushing the same type of content to billions of people, those platforms become the watchtowers of modern society.

 Each participant in the attention economy holds the voting power that determines what’s important each day, hour, and minute.
-There are studies and evidence showing that social media users change their appearances or posts, selecting only pictures to be seen in a better light than they are in real life.
-This fact just confirms Bertham's intuition.
+There is evidence showing that social media users change their appearances or posts, selecting only pictures to be seen in a better light than they are in real life.
+This fact just confirms Bertham’s intuition.
 People behave differently when they know their friends on social media are watching them.
-There’s an abundance of hand-picked, perfectly taken photos that starve from that drop of the dopaminergic response of a like.
+There’s an abundance of hand-picked, perfectly taken photos that are starved for that drop of the dopaminergic response of a like.

 Bentham got it wrong

-Ethics can’t be measured through mathematics, and the failure of the concept demonstrates this.
-While designing digital products, it is not always a good thing to improve all metrics.
-For example, improving the user engagement on a social media platform can lead to addiction.
-Designing the experience of a food ordering app to increase the number of weekly orders can lead to unconsciously spendings or even health problems.
+Ethics can’t be measured by mathematics, and the concept's failure demonstrates this.
+When designing digital products, it is not always advisable to improve all metrics.
+For example, improving user engagement on a social media platform can lead to addiction.
+Designing the experience of a food ordering app to increase the number of weekly orders can lead to unconscious spending or even health problems.
 Reducing the number of customers canceling annual subscriptions by hiding the menu or using dark patterns leads people to spend money without necessarily using your product.
-Usually, those numbers are tracked and analyzed solely to increase the company's revenue and user retention.
+Usually, those numbers are tracked and analyzed solely to increase the company’s revenue and user retention.

-Those unseen panopticonian patterns are used by many companies that care more about the numbers than their ethics, values, and principles.
-By leveraging the digital infrastructure of their beautifully designed cage, they harness all data to gain greater control over people’s will, minds, and behaviour.
+Those unseen panopticonian patterns are used by many companies that prioritize numbers over their ethics, values, and principles.
+By leveraging the digital infrastructure of their beautifully designed cage, they harness all data to gain greater control over people’s will, minds, and behavior.

 Conclusion